hadley/adv-r/Functional-programming.md

 }
 ```

-The real `lapply()` is rather more complicated since it's implemented in C for efficiency, but the essence of the algorithm is the same. `lapply()` is a __functional__, because it takes a function as one of its arguments.
+The real `lapply()` is rather more complicated since it's implemented in C for efficiency, but the essence of the algorithm is the same. `lapply()` is called a __functional__, because it takes a function as an arguments.
 Functionals are an important part of functional programming and we'll learn more about them in the [[functionals]] chapter.

-We can apply `lapply()` to our problem with one small trick: rather than simply assigning the results to `df` we assign them to `df[]`, so R's usual subsetting rules take over and we get a data frame instead of a list.
+We can use `lapply()` with one small trick: rather than simply assigning the results to `df` we assign them to `df[]`, so R's usual subsetting rules take over and we get a data frame instead of a list.
+(If this comes as a surprise, you might want to read over the [[subsetting]] appendix)

 ```R
 fix_missing <- function(x) {